 For more detailed breakdown see iASEND pupil premium data

-In 2016-17 Percy Hedley School is using its pupil premium allocation on an individual basis linked to students EHC outcomes and specific focus areas.
+In 2016-17 Percy Hedley School used its pupil premium allocation on an individual basis linked to students EHC outcomes and specific focus areas.
 Significantly less pupil premium was collected from Local Authorities for eligible pupils than was anticipated.
 This led to the decision to

 Please see below our pupil premium strategy and a review of last years spend.